johnreitano/numi/DEMO.md

 1. Open a terminal window: Type: Cmd-Space Terminal\<enter\>

-2. Open a second terminal window to the right: Type Cmd-N
+2. Open a second terminal window to the right of the first: Type Cmd-N

 3. Arrange the terminal windows so you can see both of them.